hsushenon/rayBlog/content/pages/movies.md

 - The Meg
 - Instant Family
 - Love on Delivery
-- John Vick
+- Rango
 - Super 30
 - Package
 - The Other Guys
+- Me Time
+- Man from Toronto
+- Cop 2
 - Always be My Maybe
 - The Mad Monk
 - 30 Minutes or Less
 - Hubie Halloween
 - Sky is Pink
 - Out of My League
+- Yahan Sabhi Gyani Hai
+- Fake Fiancé